Adult Bungalow Duplexes Edmonton

 2 baths

-Welcome to Regency Village a 45+ adult community.
-This END UNIT BUNGALOW is one of the largest floorplans + offers one of the best locations at a dead-end road.
-WEST FACING backyard, ideal for sunlight with a parklike setting & backing onto a walkway!
-Front driveway with double garage can
+Welcome to Regency Village a 55+ adult community.
+What a chance at only $319,900 to own an END UNIT BUNGALOW with a DOUBLE GARAGE and with over 2400sqft on both levels.
+One of the best locations at a dead-end road with a WEST FACING backyard, ideal for sunlight & a parklike setting backing

 Jonathan C. Hull,2% Realty Pro